 People watch videos of police killing non-violent, often-unarmed civilians, and they’re outraged.

-But those of us in the marijuana community already know that many police officers are criminals who abuse citizens they’re sworn to protect.
+But members of the marijuana community already know that some police officers are criminals who abuse citizens they’re sworn to protect.

 A dozen officers were in on the raid.

-They punched me, even though I wasn’t resisting arrest.
+They punched me and knocked me to the ground, even though I wasn’t resisting arrest.

 They stole cash from my house.